ArdiansyahIhsan/Sales-Data-Analysis-Google-Data-Analytics-Capstone/README.md

 # 🧾 Sales Data Analysis Project

-Proyek ini merupakan hasil eksplorasi dan analisis data penjualan menggunakan **Python** dengan memanfaatkan dataset `Sales.csv`.
-Analisis dilakukan untuk memahami pola penjualan, profitabilitas produk, tren musiman, serta hubungan antar variabel keuangan.
-Proyek ini juga mengikuti tahapan kerja analitik yang diajarkan dalam **Google Data Analytics Course**.
+This project is the result of exploring and analyzing sales data using **Python** by utilizing the `Sales.csv` dataset.
+The analysis was conducted to understand sales patterns, product profitability, seasonal trends, and the relationship between financial variables.
+This project also follows the analytical work stages taught in the **Google Data Analytics Course**.

 ## 📂 Dataset

-Dataset yang digunakan bernama **Europe Bike Store Sales** dan berasal dari **Kaggle**.
+The dataset used is called **Europe Bike Store Sales** and comes from **Kaggle**.
-Dataset ini berisi data transaksi penjualan yang mencakup informasi seperti tanggal pemesanan, kategori produk, jumlah barang yang dibeli, harga satuan, total pendapatan (revenue), dan keuntungan (profit).
-Data ini merepresentasikan aktivitas penjualan dari beberapa kategori produk utama, yaitu **Bikes**, **Clothing**, dan **Accessories**.
-Setiap baris dalam dataset menunjukkan satu transaksi penjualan, yang dapat digunakan untuk menganalisis performa bisnis, efisiensi harga, serta tren musiman penjualan.
+This dataset contains sales transaction data that includes information such as order date, product category, number of items purchased, unit price, total revenue, and profit.
+This data represents sales activities from several main product categories, namely **Bikes**, **Clothing**, and **Accessories**.
+Each row in the dataset represents one sales transaction, which can be used to analyze business performance, price efficiency, and seasonal sales trends.

 ---

-## 📁 Struktur Proyek
+## 📁 Project Structure
-├── Sales.csv # Dataset penjualan utama
+├── Sales.csv # Main sales dataset
-├── analysis.ipynb # Notebook utama berisi proses analisis & visualisasi
+├── analysis.ipynb # Main notebook containing analysis & visualization processes
-└── README.md # Dokumentasi proyek
+└── README.md # Project documentation

 ---

-## 🧰 Teknologi yang Digunakan
+## 🧰 Technologies Used
 - **Python 3.x**
-- **Pandas** → pengolahan dan analisis data
+- **Pandas** → data processing and analysis
-- **Matplotlib** & **Seaborn** → visualisasi data
+- **Matplotlib** & **Seaborn** → data visualization

 ---

-## 📊 Alur Pengerjaan Proyek
+## 📊 Project Workflow

-Proyek ini disusun mengikuti tahapan analisis data profesional, yaitu:
+This project is structured according to professional data analysis stages, namely:

 ### 1️⃣ Asking
-Menentukan pertanyaan utama yang ingin dijawab melalui data:
-- Negara atau wilayah mana yang menghasilkan revenue tertinggi?
-- Produk apa yang paling menguntungkan?
-- Apakah ada pola musiman dalam penjualan?
-- Bagaimana hubungan antara harga, jumlah pesanan, dan profit?
+Determine the main questions to be answered through data:
+- Which countries or regions generate the highest revenue?
+- Which products are the most profitable?
+- Are there seasonal patterns in sales?
+- What is the relationship between price, order quantity, and profit?

 ---

 ### 2️⃣ Prepare
-Menyiapkan dataset `Sales.csv` untuk analisis:
+Prepare the `Sales.csv` dataset for analysis:
-- Menghapus data kosong (jika ada)
+- Remove empty data (if any)
-- Mengubah kolom tanggal ke format `datetime`
+- Convert the date column to `datetime` format
-- Membuat kolom tambahan seperti `Year`, `Month`, dan `Profit_Margin`
+- Create additional columns such as `Year`, `Month`, and `Profit_Margin`

 ---

 ### 3️⃣ Process
-Menggunakan *pandas* untuk transformasi dan perhitungan:
-- `groupby()` untuk agregasi berdasarkan negara, produk, dan waktu
+Use *pandas* for transformation and calculation:
+- `groupby()` for aggregation by country, product, and time
-- Menghitung metrik seperti `Revenue`, `Profit`, dan `Profit_Margin`
+- Calculate metrics such as `Revenue`, `Profit`, and `Profit_Margin`
-- Menyusun data untuk visualisasi tren dan distribusi
+- Organize data for visualization of trends and distribution

 ---

 ### 4️⃣ Analyze
-Analisis utama dan tambahan dilakukan meliputi:
+Main and additional analyses performed include:

-#### 🔹 Analisis Utama
+#### 🔹 Main Analysis
-- **Top 10 Negara berdasarkan Revenue & Profit**
+1. **Top 10 Countries by Revenue & Profit**
-  → Mengidentifikasi wilayah dengan kontribusi penjualan terbesar.
-- **Distribusi Revenue berdasarkan Kategori Produk**
-  → Mengetahui kategori produk yang mendominasi penjualan.
-- **Tren Revenue Tahunan**
-  → Melihat pertumbuhan dan fluktuasi penjualan antar tahun.
+  → Identifying regions with the largest sales contributions.
+2. **Revenue Distribution by Product Category**
+  → Identifying the product categories that dominate sales.
+3. **Annual Revenue Trends**
+  → Examining sales growth and fluctuations between years.
-- **Perbandingan Revenue berdasarkan Gender & Age Group**
+4. **Revenue Comparison by Gender & Age Group**
-  → Analisis segmentasi pelanggan.

-#### 🔹 Analisis Tambahan
-1. **Korelasi Antar Variabel Keuangan**
+  → Analyzing customer segmentation.

+5. **Correlation Between Financial Variables**
-   Menunjukkan hubungan antara *Revenue*, *Profit*, *Cost*, dan *Order Quantity*.
+   Shows the relationship between *Revenue*, *Profit*, *Cost*, and *Order Quantity*.
-   Hasil: hubungan sangat kuat antara *Revenue* dan *Profit*, sementara *Order Quantity* memiliki korelasi negatif ringan.

-2. **Analisis Musiman Penjualan (Revenue per Bulan)**
-   Menggambarkan pola penjualan rata-rata per bulan.
-   Hasil: penjualan meningkat tajam menjelang pertengahan dan akhir tahun, menunjukkan pola musiman yang kuat.
+   Results: a very strong relationship between *Revenue* and *Profit*, while *Order Quantity* has a slight negative correlation.

+6. **Seasonal Sales Analysis (Revenue per Month)**
+   Describes the average monthly sales pattern.
+   Results: sales increase sharply towards the middle and end of the year, indicating a strong seasonal pattern.

-3. **Profit Margin per Kategori Produk**
+7. **Profit Margin per Product Category**
-   Mengukur efisiensi keuntungan per kategori.
+   Measures profit efficiency per category.
-   Hasil: kategori *Accessories* memiliki margin tertinggi (~57%), diikuti *Bikes* (~33%) dan *Clothing* (~31%).
+   Results: the *Accessories* category has the highest margin (~57%), followed by *Bikes* (~33%) and *Clothing* (~31%).

-4. **Efektivitas Harga terhadap Kuantitas Terjual**
-   Menggambarkan hubungan harga satuan dan volume penjualan.
-   Hasil: korelasi negatif — semakin tinggi harga, semakin rendah jumlah produk yang dibeli.
+8. **Effectiveness of Price on Quantity Sold**
+   Illustrates the relationship between unit price and sales volume.
+   Results: negative correlation — the higher the price, the lower the number of products purchased.

 ---

 ### 5️⃣ Visualize
-Visualisasi dilakukan menggunakan **Matplotlib** dan **Seaborn**, dengan grafik seperti:
+Visualization was performed using **Matplotlib** and **Seaborn**, with graphs such as:
-- **Bar Chart** → Perbandingan antar kategori dan negara
+- **Bar Chart** → Comparison between categories and countries

-- **Line Chart** → Tren musiman revenue
+- **Line Chart** → Seasonal revenue trends
-- **Heatmap** → Korelasi antar variabel keuangan
+- **Heatmap** → Correlation between financial variables
-- **Scatter Plot** → Hubungan harga dan kuantitas
+- **Scatter Plot** → Relationship between price and quantity

-Contoh hasil visualisasi:
-- Korelasi antar variabel keuangan
-- Analisis musiman penjualan
+Examples of visualization results:
+- Correlation between financial variables
+- Seasonal sales analysis
-- Profit margin per kategori
+- Profit margin per category
-- Efektivitas harga terhadap kuantitas
+- Effectiveness of price on quantity

 ---

 ### 6️⃣ Share
-**Insight utama dari hasil analisis:**
-- Revenue tinggi umumnya diikuti profit besar, tapi perlu kontrol cost untuk efisiensi.
-- Produk *Accessories* paling menguntungkan dan efisien secara margin.
-- Pola musiman menunjukkan puncak penjualan pertengahan dan akhir tahun.
-- Harga berpengaruh negatif terhadap kuantitas — perlu strategi harga yang tepat untuk menjaga volume penjualan.
+**Key insights from the analysis results:**
+- High revenue is generally followed by large profits, but cost control is necessary for efficiency.
+- *Accessories* products are the most profitable and efficient in terms of margin.
+- Seasonal patterns show peak sales in the middle and end of the year.
+- Price has a negative impact on quantity — an appropriate pricing strategy is needed to maintain sales volume.

 ---

-## 💡 Kesimpulan
+## 💡 Conclusion
-Analisis ini memberikan gambaran komprehensif tentang kinerja penjualan berdasarkan data aktual.
-Hasilnya dapat digunakan untuk:
-- Menentukan strategi harga dan promosi.
-- Memfokuskan penjualan pada produk ber-margin tinggi.
-- Merencanakan stok dan kampanye berdasarkan pola musiman.
+This analysis provides a comprehensive overview of sales performance based on actual data.
+The results can be used to:
+- Determine pricing and promotion strategies.
+- Focus sales on high-margin products.
+- Plan inventory and campaigns based on seasonal patterns.

 ---

-## 🧑‍💻 Pembuat
-**Ardiansyah Ihsan Prakoso**
-📧 ihsanprakoso25@gmail.com
-💼 Data Analyst | Data Enthusiast

----
+Translated with DeepL.com (free version)